 While key fob battery replacement is simple, there are instances where professional help might be necessary:

-- New battery doesn't fix the problem: If you've replaced the battery correctly and your key fob still isn't working, there might be an issue with the fob's internal electronics or the vehicle's receiver.
-This warrants a diagnostic check by a professional.
+- New battery doesn't fix the problem: If you've replaced the battery correctly and your key fob still isn't working, there might be an issue with the fob's internal electronics, the vehicle's receiver, or even a blown fuse related to the remote entry system.
+This warrants a diagnostic check by a professional technician.

 - Physical damage or water exposure: If your key fob has been dropped, run over, or submerged in water, the internal components may be damaged beyond a simple battery swap.
-A professional can assess whether the fob needs repair or replacement.
+A professional can assess whether the fob needs repair or complete replacement.
+Attempting to fix a water-damaged fob yourself can sometimes cause further issues.

-- Vehicle reprogramming needed: In rare cases, if the fob loses its programming (which is unlikely from just a battery change on this model), a dealership may need to reprogram it.
-However, this is usually only required if you're introducing a new fob to the vehicle.
-For general vehicle information, you can also browse vehicles on our platform.
+- Vehicle reprogramming needed: In rare cases, if the fob loses its programming (which is highly unlikely from just a battery change on this model), a dealership may need to reprogram it.
+However, this is usually only required if you're introducing a new fob to the vehicle, not for a simple battery swap.
+If you suspect a programming issue, consult your Toyota Highlander hub or a dealership.

 Frequently asked questions